-For model years 2015 and later, we used Department of Energy light truck and light commercial truck sales projections from AEO's tables "Light-Duty Vehicle Sales by Technology Type"28 and "Transportation Fleet Car and Truck Sales by Type and Technology"29 to derive fuel distributions and applied them to the SVP fractions for regulatory class 30.
-The distribution for model year 2015 was derived from AEO2017, 2016 was derived from AEO2018 and model years 2017 and later were derived from AEO2019.^g
+For model years 2020 and later, we used Department of Energy light truck and light commercial truck sales projections from AEO2021's tables "Light-Duty Vehicle Sales by Technology Type"28 and "Transportation Fleet Car and Truck Sales by Type and Technology"30 to derive year-over-year growth in light-duty gasoline, diesel, and E-85 capable trucks.
+MOVES cannot model CNG or fuel cell electric light-duty trucks.
+We applied the year-over-year growth in vehicle sales to the model year 2019 light-duty truck counts in the 2020 IHS data in order to derive future year fuel type and regulatory class distributions for both passenger and light commercial trucks.